stepchowfun/typical/README.md

 Our discussion so far has been framed around `struct`s, since they are more familiar to most programmers.
 However, the same kind of consideration must be given to `choice`s.

 The code generated for `choice`s supports case analysis, so clients can take different actions depending on which field was set.
-Happily, the generated code ensures you've handled all the cases when you use it.
+Happily, the generated code ensures you've handled all the cases.
 This is called *exhaustive pattern matching*, and it's a great feature to help you write correct code.
 But that extra rigor can be a double-edged sword: readers will fail to deserialize a `choice` if they don't recognize the field that was set.

-That means it's unsafe, in general, to add or remove required fields—just like with `struct`s.
+That means it's unsafe, in general, to add or remove required fields to a `choice`—just like with `struct`s.
 If you add a required field, updated writers may start setting it before non-updated readers know how to handle it.
 Conversely, if you remove a required field, updated readers will no longer be able to handle it even though non-updated writers may still be setting it.

 Not to worry—`choice`s can have `optional` and `asymmetric` fields, just like `struct`s!